BowaDAO/BowaDAO/README.md

-### Hi there, I'm Samuel 👋
+### Hi there,👋

-An impact-driven, dedicated software developer focused on latest web development technologies.
+I'm an impact-driven, dedicated software developer focused on latest web development technologies.

 - Focuses on crafting delightful and user-friendly experiences
 - Heavy on code quality, readability, and maintenability